It's been a few years since Far Cry 5, and it's almost time for the sixth instalment, the imaginatively titled Far Cry 6.

-Far Cry recently ditched the exotic locale for a more familiar, North American setting.
-So what is the next step for the FPS game?
+Far Cry recently ditched the exotic locale for a more familiar, North American setting, but the sixth instalment will take players to an island paradise known as Yara.

-Here's what we know about Far Cry 6.
+Here's everything we know about Far Cry 6.

 What Is Far Cry 6?